 Mobile or Built-In

 Many people opt for a mobile fire pit that can be moved around to various locations so as to enjoy as a backyard continues to adapt.
-Movable fire pits are certainly less expensive than a built-in fire pit, come in a wide variety of designs, and have the added benefit of portability.
+Some of the best backyard fire pits are portable and less expensive than a built-in fire pit, come in a wide variety of designs, and have the added benefit of portability.
 Built-in fire place features offer a long-term outdoor living space accent that can be built upon for future expansions.

 In-Ground or Above-Ground